telerik/blazor-docs/components/filemanager/events.md

 The files are downloaded with the help of a Base64 data URL, which is sent to the browser through `JSInterop`.
 JavaScript code generates an `<a>` tag with an [object URL](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL_static) on the web page and the tag is clicked programmatically, so that the browser shows its **Save File** dialog.

 Large files (tens or hundreds of megabytes) may hit the browser's max data URL length or some memory threshold.
-In such cases, perfom the following steps:
+In such cases, perform the following steps:

 * Use the [Microsoft JSInterop approach and serve the file directly from the server to the user](https://learn.microsoft.com/en-us/aspnet/core/blazor/file-downloads?view=aspnetcore-6.0#download-from-a-url).
 * Start the Microsoft JSInterop algorithm from the FileManager's `OnDownload` handler, but cancel the event to prevent duplicate downloads.